numtide/treefmt/docs/usage.md

   -v, --verbose                         Set the verbosity of logs e.g. -vv ($LOG_LEVEL).
   -V, --version                         Print version.
   -i, --init                            Create a new treefmt.toml.
+  -u, --on-unmatched=warn               Log paths that did not match any formatters at the specified log level.
+Possible values are debug,info,warn,error,fatal.
       --stdin                           Format the context passed in via stdin.
       --cpu-profile=STRING              The file into which a cpu profile will be written.
 ```